SharonShen-UC/Preliminary-Results/README.md

 Your responsibilities include:

-1. Submitting your group's preliminary results (with everyone's names on the first page)
+1. Submitting your group's preliminary results (single submission per group)
+2. A _brief_ 5-7 minute project summary on your (randomly) assigned presentation day
-2. **Responding to at least *two* other projects** with a couple questions, comments, feedback of any flavor prior to the deadline included in the syllabus
+3. **Responding to at least *two* other projects** with a couple questions, comments, feedback of any flavor prior to the deadline included in the syllabus

 ## Workshop Presentation Schedule